-InMotion and SiteGround offer a wide menu of hosting options such as Shared Hosting, VPS hosting, Reseller Hosting, managed WordPress Hosting, dedicated hosting, domain names, and more.
+InMotion Hosting and SiteGround offer a wide menu of hosting options such as Shared Hosting, VPS hosting, Reseller Hosting, managed WordPress Hosting, dedicated hosting, hosted private cloud, domain names, and more.
 But for pricing – we’ll focus on the most common hosting plan that small businesses usually need – a Linux shared hosting plan.

 Shared Linux hosting is also known as the “kind of web hosting service that lets you run a WordPress site, Joomla, and most non-Windows web apps.”
 It’s usually bundled with email and other options.
 It’s versatile – and makes sense for the vast majority of business owners.